cirosantilli/git-tutorial/index.md

 See: <http://git-scm.com/book/en/Customizing-Git-Git-Hooks> for other hook names.

 When hooks are executed on the remote they echo on the local shell as: `remote: <stdout>`.

+Hooks are not transmitted on clone.

+There are not global hooks.
+The best one can do is either:

+-   set up `init.templatedir` with the desired hooks.
+But if you ever modify them, you have to modify each existing project...

+-   add the `hooks` to the repository itself on a `.git-hooks` directory and require one extra setup action from developers.
+Probably the least bad option.

 # rev-parse